Water scarcity: Population growth

-Around fifty years ago, the common view was that water was an infinite resource.
+Around 1970s, the common view was that water was an infinite resource.
 At that time, there were fewer than half the current number of people on the planet.
 People were not as wealthy as today, consumed fewer calories and ate less meat, so less water was needed to produce their food.
 They required a third of the volume of water we presently take from rivers.
 Today, the competition for water resources is much more intense.
 This is because there are now seven billion people on the planet and their consumption of water-thirsty meat is rising.
 And industry, urbanization, biofuel crops, and water reliant food items are competing more and more for water.
 In the future, even more water will be needed to produce food because the Earth's population is forecast to rise to 9 billion by 2050.

 In 2000, the world population was 6.2 billion.
 The UN estimates that by 2050 there will be an additional 3.5 billion people, with most of the growth in developing countries that already suffer water stress.
 This will increase demand for water unless there are corresponding increases in water conservation and recycling.
 In building on the data presented here by the UN, the World Bank goes on to explain that access to water for producing food will be one of the main challenges in the decades to come.
 It will be necessary to balance access to water with managing water in a sustainable way.
 At the same time it will be necessary to take the impact of climate change and other environmental and social variables into account.

 In 60% of European cities with more than 100,000 people, groundwater is being used at a faster rate than it can be replenished.